 Topical medications for vulvodynia

-Numbing cream (local anesthetic)
+Numbing cream (topical anesthetic)

 Numbing creams do what they say on the tin: help to numb the area and, therefore, reduce pain.
 The most commonly used topical treatment for vulvodynia is a local anesthetic cream called lidocaine ointment, which can be used 30 minutes before sex or as a way to relieve vulvar pain.

 However, it doesn’t always work for everyone.
-While it has been reported to reduce pain in some people, one study found that lidocaine cream was less effective than a topical placebo
+While it has been reported to reduce pain in some people, one study found that lidocaine cream was less effective than a topical placebo.

 Antidepressants

-In one study of 150 patients, just over half (56%) responded positively to the use of amitriptyline cream applied topically onto their vulva—with 10% reporting that they were completely pain-free following treatment.
+In one study of 150 patients, just over half (56%) responded positively to the use of amitriptyline cream applied topically onto their vulva — with 10% reporting that they were completely pain-free following treatment.

 Estrogen